CoderByBlood/whisper-cms/CONTRIBUTING.md

 For any issue, there are fundamentally three ways an individual can contribute:

-1. By opening the issue for discussion: For instance, if you believe that you have discovered a bug in Whisper CMS, creating a new issue in [the whisper-cms issue tracker][issue] is the way to report it.
+1. By opening the issue for discussion: For instance, if you believe that you have discovered a bug in WhisperCMS, creating a new issue in [the whisper-cms issue tracker][issue] is the way to report it.

 2. By helping to triage the issue: This can be done by providing supporting details (a test case that demonstrates a bug), providing suggestions on how